ramrams18/Image-to-Image-Translation-with-Conditional-Adversarial-Networks-Colorization/README.md

 Goal: A general-purpose solution to image-to-image translation problems.

-Our project: use the same architecture and objective for each image-to-image translation task.
+Project: use the same architecture and objective for each image-to-image translation task.

 • By the use of multiple deep learning nets